-The designation of land and the population and employment projections are based on the 20-year period from 2006 to 2026.
-Actual population and employment increases will be monitored on an ongoing basis with the projected population being redefined in conjunction with the 5-year review of the Plan.
-The Plan identifies a policy framework to address issues beyond this period on the assumption that significant natural features including agricultural land, wetlands, and woodlots will continue to be maintained for future generations.
+The designation of land and the population and employment projections are based on the 20 25-year period from 2006 to 2026 2021-2046.
+Actual population and employment increases will be monitored on an ongoing basis with the projected population being redefined in conjunction with the 5-year review of the County Official Plan.
+The County Official Plan identifies a policy framework to address issues beyond this period on the assumption that agricultural land and significant natural features and ecological functions including agricultural land, wetlands, and woodlots will continue to be maintained for future generations.